MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### SharePointOnPremFrontDoorUrl

-The **SharePointOnPremFrontDoorUrl** key enables the **SharePoint Server Front Door URL** setting.

-The **SharePoint Server Front Door URL** setting specifies the SharePoint Server 2019 on-premises URL that the OneDrive sync app must try to authenticate and sync against.
+This setting specifies the SharePoint Server 2019 on-premises URL that the OneDrive sync app must try to authenticate and sync against.

-The parameter is **SharePointOnPremFrontDoorUrl** and its value is a string which specifies the URL of the on-premises SharePoint Server.
+To enable this setting, you must define a string containing the URL of the on-premises SharePoint Server.

 The example for this setting in the **.plist** file is:
 <key>SharePointOnPremFrontDoorUrl</key>